8 Signs That Your Website is Out of Date

 A website is one of the most important business assets you possess.
 In order to stay ahead of the competition, a website usually gets tuned up every 3 to 6 months with fresh design and updated with new content given the frequently changing rules of the digital world.

-Here are the 8 signs that your website is out of date:
+Not sure if you need a website refresh?
+Here are the 8 signs that your website is out of date.

 We’ve seen many websites filled with broad and general content on their homepages but fail to mention what they actually do.
 It’s dangerous to just assume your website visitors know what you do already.
 You don’t want your potential customers to get confused about what products you sell and what value your business can provide them with.